What is Borderline Personality Disorder?

 Some people have BPD traits, without having the full disorder.
 In either case, BPD related symptoms usually begins during adolescence or early adulthood.
 BPD is very common, affecting more than 5% of adults.
 It is more common than Alzheimer’s disease, schizophrenia, and bipolar disorder.
 It is also a very serious condition.
 About 20% of persons admitted to psychiatric hospitals have BPD.

 Where does the term borderline come from?
 Psychologist used to describe disorders as being neurotic or psychotic.
 BPD was thought to lie somewhere in the middle, on the "border" between the two.
 Today, those terms are used differently, and the term borderline has acquired a negative stigma.
 When clinicians use the term, they are simply using it to describe a common condition where people have difficulty regulating strong emotions.
 Mental health professionals should never judge someone for having BPD.
 Unfortunately, it can be very difficult to treat BPD, and many therapists lack the training and experience to do it effectively.
 We also suggest getting BPD treatment from a BPD expert, like the providers in our DBT program.
+Our BPD therapists work primarily with people struggling with BPD, so they are all very experienced at treating this difficult diagnosis.

 The best borderline personality disorder treatment is Dialectical Behavior Therapy (DBT).
 DBT was designed to treat BPD.
 Are you ready to seek help for borderline personality disorder?
 Contact us today to learn if we can help.